django-cms/django-cms/docs/reference/templatetags.rst

 ``DIV.contentgroup-items`` block.
 In this example, the navigation block is always shown, but the items are only shown once the corresponding navigation element is clicked.
-Adding this ``render_plugin_block`` makes it significantly more intuitive to edit a child plugins content, by double-clicking its navigation item in edit mode.
+Adding this ``render_plugin_block`` makes it significantly more intuitive to edit a child plugin's content, by double-clicking its navigation item in edit mode.

 Arguments: